 Countries are also required to provide, where appropriate, a sensitivity analysis with the final projection results (NEC Directive, Annex IV, part 2).
 This provides an indication of how sensitive the emissions estimates are to variations in key assumptions or data sets.

-Consistent: the emission projections should be (1) consistent with the historical inventory, (2) consistent between approaches for different pollutants and sectors, and (3) consistent with GHG emission projections.
-In some MSs, different teams compile the country’s air pollutant emission projections and GHG emission projections, leading to inconsistencies in the activity forecasts used.
+Consistent: the emission projections should be (1) consistent with the historical inventory (as discussed previously), (2) consistent between approaches for different pollutants and sectors, and (3) consistent with GHG emission projections.
+In some MSs, different teams compile the country’s air pollutant and GHG emission projections, leading to inconsistencies in the activity forecasts used.
 When this is the case, MSs are strongly encouraged to share official activity forecasts with both their air pollutant and their GHG emission projection teams.
 In addition, meetings should be held between the air pollutant and GHG teams at regular intervals to ensure consistency of methods.
 For example, it is recommended that regular comparisons are undertaken at the sector level of the air pollution and GHG projection calculations to ensure consistency of assumptions about future drivers of emissions and activities.

 Complete: for all sectors for which historical emission estimates are produced, projections should also be produced.
-In some cases, it may be predicted that an activity may no longer take place and therefore the emissions would be estimated as zero, but this will need to be transparently explained in the accompanying report and emissions reported using the relevant notation key.
-If no country-specific forecasts are available, and the sector is not a key category, proxies can be used.
+In some cases, it may be predicted that an activity may no longer take place and therefore the emissions would be estimated as zero (and reported as ‘NO’ Not Occurring), but this will need to be transparently explained in the accompanying report and emissions reported using the relevant notation key.
+If no country-specific forecasts are available, and the sector is not a key category, then a simple extrapolation or proxies can be used.
 Examples include national GDP and population forecasts.
 It is recommended that a comparison be made between the last year of the historical emission inventory and the first years of the projected emissions to identify any completeness issues.
 Details are provided in the sector-specific guidance at the end of this report to help projection compilers make decisions and improvements with regard to the completeness or reporting.

 Comparable: the emission projections should be comparable to other MSs’ projections and should take into account the impact of all relevant policies and measures.